What does Eli mean?

-Eli \e-li\ as a boy's name (also used as girl's name Eli), is pronounced EE-lye.
+Eli [eli] as a boys' name (also used less generally as girls' name Eli) is pronounced EE-lye.
 It is of Hebrew origin, and the meaning of Eli is "high".
 Biblical: Eli was a priest and judge who brought up the prophet Samuel.
 A holy name that was popular among Puritans in the 17th century.
 It is also used as a nickname for Elias, Elijah, Eliot and Elisha.
 American inventor Eli Whitney; author Elie Wiesel; actor Eli Wallach.

 25 more different relations via Elias, Elie, Elijah, Eliot, Elisha: Eelia, Elia, Elias▲, Eliasz, Elice, Elihu, Elija, Eliot, Eliott, Elis, Elisee, Eliseo▲, Eliso, Eljah, Elli, Ellice, Elliot▲, Ellis, Elyas, Elyot, Ilia, Ilie, Ilija, Ilja and Ilya.Creative forms:

 How popular is Eli?

 Eli is a very popular first name for men (#534 out of 1220, Top 44%) and also a very popular surname for both adults and children (#17799 out of 150436, Top 12%).
 (2000 U.S. Census)